• Skip to main content

 For much of the book, academic rather than fluent writing prevails but, illustrated with fascinating images of artefacts and landscapes, this is a series of separate histories of a continent with a past as rich, varied and flawed as Europe’s.

-Filed Under: Book Reviews Tagged With: May 23
+Themes Book Reviews May 23

 Protected by Copyscape